codemicro/codemicro/README.md

     self.bio = """

-      I like doing quite a lot of stuff - from web dev or game related projects to hardware and electronics.
+      I like doing quite a lot of stuff - from web dev or systems-level projects to hardware and electronics.
 If there're things to tinker with and stuff to learn, I'll probably end up doing it.